gabrielchan22/Intel-Image-Classification/README.md

 1. Clone the repo and install dependencies: `pip install -r requirements.txt`
-2. Open `Intel_Image_Classification_Final.ipynb` in Jupyter or Google Colab (a T4 GPU or better is strongly recommended — several stages, especially the transfer learning models, are impractically slow on CPU).
+2. Open `Intel_Image_Classification_Final.ipynb` in Jupyter or Google Colab (a T4 GPU or better is strongly recommended as several stages, especially the transfer learning models, are quite slow on CPU).
-3. Run the Kaggle authentication cell and follow the interactive login prompt (see the note in the notebook — no API key should ever be hardcoded).
+3. Run the Kaggle authentication cell and follow the interactive login prompt.
 4. Run all cells top to bottom.
 Each stage trains, plots its curves, and evaluates on the test set automatically.